lazyboy1/resharper-inspections-bitbucket-pipe/README.md

 ﻿# Bitbucket Pipelines Pipe: ReSharper Inspections Report

-Create a report with annotations from a ReSharper inspections XML.
+Create a report with annotations from a ReSharper inspections XML, and a corresponding build status with the status of the report.

 ## YAML Definition